noir-protocol/clairvoyance/cv-server/README.md

 ## Diesel
 - [diesel](https://diesel.rs/)
 - Diesel is an ORM that helps the server interact with the database.
-  Bleu uses PostgreSQL as its data store, and Bleu Server accesses PostgreSQL DB through Diesel.
+  Clairvoyance uses PostgreSQL as its data store, and Clairvoyance Server accesses PostgreSQL DB through Diesel.
   Internally, the connection pool of r2d2 is used, and if you want to use a customized setting value other than the default setting value, you can change the setting value when initializing the pool in `PostgresConfig`.

 ### PostgreSQL Configuration